 If you’re considering entering the field of nursing or expanding your current role, you may be wondering about the level of compensation you can expect as a registered nurse (RN).

 In general, RNs enjoy job security and generous compensation in exchange for their advanced skills and dedication to patients.
 However, the truth of the matter is that there are many factors that influence how much an RN takes home.
 Below we discuss the different factors which can influence your salary as a registered nurse.

 In addition to competitive compensation, those entering the field of nursing can also expect job security and promising career growth.
-The BLS projects that employment for registered nurses will grow seven percent between 2019 and 2029—faster than the average for all occupations.
-This growth translates to more than 220,000 new jobs in that time period.
+The BLS projects that employment for registered nurses will grow six percent between 2021 to 2031—faster than the average for all occupations.
+This growth translates to more than 195,400 new jobs in that time period.

 There are, however, a number of factors that can influence an RN’s earning potential.
 A significant contributing factor to an RN’s salary is the location and type of facility in which they work.
 While each individual position is unique, the average salary of registered nurses varies by state and even by city.

 In the State of Massachusetts, the average annual salary for registered nurses is $93,160 per year according to data from the BLS.
 This impressive pay makes Massachusetts one of the top five highest paying states for RNs to practice in.
 In fact, average salaries are even greater in urban areas such as Boston.
 In the metropolitan area including Boston, Cambridge, and Nashua, New Hampshire, RNs earn an average salary of $96,510 per year.

 While location is a large determining factor in the level of compensation you can expect as an RN, there are several other factors that can influence your earning potential as well.
 Some of the main factors to consider include education level, the setting in which you work, and the specialty you choose to pursue.

 One of the most significant factors that can impact your salary as an RN is your level of education.